FaramirHurin/ADV-O/README.md

 ```

 ## Execution
-The code will execute the experiments on synthetic data that have been included in the paper.
+The code will execute the experiments on synthetic data that have been included in the paper. <br>
-The output of the code will provide Table 6, 7, 8 of the paper.
+The output of the code will provide Table 6, 7, 8 of the paper. <br>
 N.B.
-CTGAN is disabled by default, because it requires a specific Python version, pytorch, and makes the experiments slower.
+CTGAN is disabled by default, because it requires a specific Python version, pytorch, and makes the experiments slower.<br>
-It can be added by uncommenting the corresponding lines.
+It can be added by uncommenting the corresponding lines. <br>
 ```sh
 Regressor:  MLPRegressor(max_iter=2000, random_state=42)
              x_terminal_id  y_terminal_id  TX_AMOUNT